fredrikaverpil/tractor-docker/README.md

     cd tractor-docker
     docker-compose build

+Please note that if you have a large Tractor database already (perhaps you are upgrading), the build command will take ages.
+Therefore move the database temporarily out of the tractor-docker folder tree prior to building.

 ##### 7. Run the compose

 This will create and start the `pixar-license`, `tractor-data`, `tractor-engine` and `tractor-blade` containers based on the `tractor-image` container image.